RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Cultivated From</th>
         <td>Collection Object</td>
-        <td>This is used to record the catalogue number of the Collection Object from the wild collecting event</td>
+        <td>The catalogue number of the Collection Object from the wild collecting event</td>
         <td></td>
     </tr>
     <tr>
-        <th>Date as given</th>
+        <th>&quot;Date as given</th>
+        <td>&quot;</td>
         <td>Collecting Event</td>
-        <td>This is used to record the date on which the Collection Object was collected if it does not align with a standard date.</td>
+        <td>The date on which the Collection Object was collected if it does not align with a standard date.</td>
         <td>Spring, Summer, Autumn, Winter</td>
     </tr>
     <tr>
         <th>Decimal Latitude</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the latitude of Decimalitude</td>
+        <td>The latitude of Decimalitude</td>
         <td></td>
     </tr>
     <tr>
         <th>Decimal Longitude</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the Decimal Longitude</td>
+        <td>The Decimal Longitude</td>
         <td></td>
     </tr>
     <tr>
         <th>Derived From</th>
         <td>Destructive Sampling</td>
-        <td>This is used to record the barcode of the specimen from which the sample was taken.
+        <td>The barcode of the specimen from which the sample was taken.
 This is for preparations made for Destructive Sampling only.</td>
         <td></td>
     </tr>
     <tr>
         <th>DLat Direction</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the direction of Decimal Latitude</td>
+        <td>The direction of Decimal Latitude</td>
         <td></td>
     </tr>
     <tr>
         <th>DLong Direction</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the direction of Decimal Longitude</td>
+        <td>The direction of Decimal Longitude</td>
         <td></td>
     </tr>
     <tr>
         <th>Donor</th>
         <td>Preparation</td>
-        <td>This is used to record the name of the Institute/collection that directly donated the specimen to RBGE. (e.g. Glasgow, Herb of John Ball).
+        <td>The name of the Institute/collection that directly donated the specimen to RBGE. (e.g. Glasgow, Herb of John Ball).
 More guidance will be provided on the use of this field.
 Some of the Herbarium Collections will have been donated from a third party, such as Kew, Glasgow, etc. In these cases the Donor will be Kew.</td>
         <td></td>
     </tr>
     <tr>
         <th>Duplicates</th>
         <td>Collection Object</td>
-        <td>This is used to record the locality of the duplicate specimens</td>
+        <td>The locality of the duplicate specimens</td>
         <td></td>
     </tr>
     <tr>
         <th>Filing Region</th>
         <td>Collecting Event</td>
-        <td>This is used to record the Filing Region used in the Herbarium for Vascular plants.
+        <td>The Filing Region used in the Herbarium for Vascular plants.
 Since the Cultivated specimens are filed under Cultivated as an equivalent to the filing region, this is included in this field.
 Although carpological and spirit material are not filed under Filing Regions, this information would be present if there are Herbarium Sheets within the Collection Object.
 It would normally be left blank for cryptogam specimens.</td>
         <td></td>
     </tr>
     <tr>
         <th>GeoRef Source</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the source of the geocoordinates</td>
+        <td>This field is used to record the  source of the geocoordinates</td>
         <td></td>
     </tr>
     <tr>
         <th>GPS Datum</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the GPS datum</td>
+        <td>This field is used to record the GPS datum</td>
         <td></td>
     </tr>
     <tr>
         <th>GUID</th>
         <td>Collection Object</td>
-        <td>This is used to record the Globally Unique Identifier (GUID) which is assigned automatically</td>
+        <td>The Globally Unique Identifier (GUID) which is assigned automatically</td>
         <td></td>
     </tr>
     <tr>
         <th>Habitat</th>
         <td>Collecting Event</td>
-        <td>This is used to record the description of the Habitat in which the specimen was found.</td>
+        <td>The description of the Habitat in which the specimen was found.</td>
         <td></td>
     </tr>
     <tr>
         <th>Herbarium Collection</th>
         <td>Preparation</td>
-        <td>This is used to record the name of the Herbarium Collection (e.g. Herb.
+        <td>The name of the Herbarium Collection (e.g. Herb.
 Greville, Herb.
 Wight, Herb.
 Wallich, Herb.
 Drege) where the herbarium collection differs from the donor and collector.
 Some of the Herbarium Collections will have been donated from a third party, such as Kew, Glasgow, etc. In these cases the Donor will be Kew and the Herbarium Collection should be entered here.
 More guidance will be provided on the use of this field.</td>
         <td></td>
     </tr>
     <tr>